signalfx/collectd-couchdb/README.md

 ## Configuration
 The following are required configuration keys:

 * Host - Required.
-Hostname or IP address of the couchdb member
+Hostname or IP address of the CouchDB member
 * Port - Required.
-The port of the couchdb member
+The port of the CouchDB member
 * Node - Required.
 The name of the node in the cluster

 Optional configurations keys include:

 * Interval - Interval between metric calls.
 Default is 10s
-* Username - Username required for authentication of couchdb
+* Username - Username required for authentication of CouchDB.
-* Pasword - Password required for authentication of couchdb
+* Pasword - Password required for authentication of CouchDB.
+* Node - Name of the CouchDB node in the cluster.
 * LogLevel - Specifies the level of logging.
 * Cluster - Name of the Cluster.
-* EnhancedMetrics - Flag to specify if the uncommented enhanced metrics in couchdb_metrics.py are needed.
-Default is False
+* EnhancedMetrics - Flag to enable enhanced metrics.
+Default is False.
+* IncludeMetric - Metrics emitted by `_stats` endpoint can be included individually.
+* ExcludeMetric - Metrics emitted by `_stats` endpoint can be excluded individually.
 * Dimension - Add extra dimensions to your metrics

 Specify path to keyfile and certificate if certificate based authentication of clients is enabled on your couchdb server